ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - use `move` to transfer ownership, `thread::spawn(move ...)`
 - `thread::sleep(Duration::from_millis(1))` - sleep for 1ms
 ### FUTURES/ASYNC
+- 2016 blog by aaron turon on design async for rust - https://aturon.github.io/blog/2016/09/07/futures-design/
 - run many concurrent tasks on a small number of OS threads
 - `Future` are inert - the make progress only when polled by `await`
     - can create a `Future` in sync code, but can only `await` a `Future` if it's in a `async`(`Future`) function itself